 The Office Add-ins platform team has new updates to share this month on Office Add-ins Patterns and Practices.
-We’re excited to announce two new solutions for Office Add-ins PnP released in October 2019!
+PnP is a community effort, so if you are interested in contributing, see our good first issue list.

 About Office Add-ins Patterns & Practices (PnP)